someengineering/fixinventory/plugins/k8s/README.md

 # resoto-plugin-k8s
-Kubernetes Collector Plugin for Cloudkeeper (Alpha) !!!
+Kubernetes Collector Plugin for resoto (Alpha)
+!!!
 This plugin was created as part of a Hackathon and has not been extensively tested !!!
 It is meant as a starting point for K8S work but not intended for production use.